After logging in to the Admin Console, select the Collections tab and click on Create a New Collection or "+" icon.

 Search results in regular search and faceted search are shown as follows:

 Indexed content from JIRA can be visualized using Kibana.

-The example below uses the maximum number of fields available in the data table account.
+The following example uses the maximum number of fields available in the data table account.
 The query to provide is

 SELECT * FROM Issues LIMIT 1000